-- 1. The Congress of Deputies may challenge Government policy by passing a motion of censure by an absolute majority of its members. - 2.
-The motion of censure must be proposed by at least one tenth of the Deputies, including a candidate for the office of President of the Government. - 3.
+- The motion of censure must be proposed by at least one tenth of the Deputies, including a candidate for the office of President of the Government. - 3.
 The motion of censure may not be voted on until five days after it has been submitted.
 During the first two days of this period, alternative motions may be submitted. - 4.
 If the motion of censure is not passed by the Congress, its signatories may not submit another during the same session.

-- 1. If Congress witholds its confidence from the Government, the latter shall submit its resignation to the King, whereafter a President of the Government shall be nominated in accordance whith the provisions of Article 99. - 2.
-If Congress passes a motion of censure, the Government shall submit its resignation to the King, while the candidate proposed in the motion of censure shall be considered to have the confidence of the House for the purposes provided in Article 99.
+If Congress witholds its confidence from the Government, the latter shall submit its resignation to the King, whereafter a President of the Government shall be nominated in accordance whith the provisions of Article 99.
+Resignation of the Government

+2. If Congress passes a motion of censure, the Government shall submit its resignation to the King, while the candidate proposed in the motion of censure shall be considered to have the confidence of the House for the purposes provided in Article 99.
 The King shall appoint him or her President of the Government.